Go to Deriscope's documentation start page

 One says that a process A runs asynchronously with another process B, if the two processes run parallel to each other on separate execution threads, which simply means that both processes can be active on the same time.

 Using thread terminology again, the asynchronous mode means that the data acquisition process runs on the same thread as the main (user interface) Excel thread.

-The asynchronous live feeds acquisition requires the usage of two Excel formulas, one named dsLiveStartEngine and another one named dsLiveGetAsync
+The asynchronous live feeds acquisition requires the following two steps:

-The former formula must run only once in order to start the asynchronous thread of acquiring the live data from the provider's server at regular time intervals.
+The chosen formula must run only once in order to start the asynchronous thread of acquiring the live data from the provider's server at regular time intervals.

 Provided Excel is in automatic calculation mode, such a recalculation event is raised automatically upon the arrival of new feeds if the Auto Refresh setting is turned ON.